Sub-Bubble/CharmsBarReloaded/README.md

 - 🛠️ - In the works
 - ❌ - Absent and is not planned
 - 🕓 - Coming soon™
+- 📦 - Cancelled features (Initially planned but cancelled due to various reasons)

 ## Screenshots
 | Windows 10 | Windows 11 |